-Community Events
+Community

-Community and Economic Benefits
+Local Economic Benefits

 Community Consultative Committee

 A Community Consultative Committee (CCC) will be established prior to the start of construction to keep the community involved on the progress of the project.
 The purpose of the CCC is to provide a forum for open discussion between representatives of the project, the community, councils and other stakeholders.
+It will also assist in the direction of where community benefits will be distributed during the life of the project.

 If you are interested in being a part of the CCC, please contact us using the form at the bottom of the page.